jinseo-James-Cha/jinseo-James-Cha/README.md

 Sharing anything I learned with friends<br>
 here is the link [share your idea with my posts](https://jinseo-copy-and-paste.tistory.com)

-## 💪 Goals of 2021
+## 💪 Goals of 2022
 Learning and focusing on Nest.js study for Back-end development<br>
-Also, planning to make qualified and readable Nest.js references
+Also, planning to make qualified and readable Nest.js references.

+Making a productive hobby which is Reading books!

 ⚡[Building my tech blog](https://jinseo-copy-and-paste.tistory.com)⚡